simonnickel/snap/README.md

 The [snap-swift-data](https://github.com/simonnickel/snap-swift-data) package extends SwiftData to better interoperate with CoreData and Persistent History Tracking.

-### snap-template-shared
+### snap-template

-The [snap-template-shared](https://github.com/simonnickel/snap-template-shared) package contains shared code to use with the snap-app-template.
+The [snap-template](https://github.com/simonnickel/snap-template) package contains shared code to use with the snap-app-template.

 ## Apps